cycle/docs/basic/quick-start.md

 $u = $orm->getRepository(\Example\User::class)->findByPK(1);
 ```

-> Remove code from section above to avoid fetching same entity as one which was created above.
+> Remove code from the section above to avoid fetching same entity as one which was created above.

 ## Update Entity
 To update entity data simple change it's value before persisting it in the transaction: